CLSherrod/clsherrod.github.io/about.md

 - Github: [github.com/clsherrod](https://github.com/clsherrod)

 ## Behind the Scenes
-This site runs on plain text markdown format, and my articles are stored in good ol’ markdown format files.
-All this is made possible by Jekyll and hosted on GitHub Pages.
-While my Jekyll template isn’t up for grabs, I recommend checking out this template by Maxime Vaillancourt.
+This site runs on [plain text markdown format](https://en.wikipedia.org/wiki/Markdown), and my articles are stored in good ol’ markdown format files.
+All this is made possible by [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com).
+While my Jekyll template isn’t up for grabs, I recommend checking out [this template](https://github.com/maximevaillancourt/digital-garden-jekyll-template)  by Maxime Vaillancourt.

 That’s the scoop, folks.
 Thanks for tuning in!
-This site is written in plain text markdown format.
-[My smart note system](https://christophersherrod.com/smart-notes/) are plain text markdown format files and that’s where these are articles I’ve written here start.

-My plain text files are compiled using [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com).

-My Jekyll template is not public, but I recommend [this template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt.